krzysztoffiok/MPD-dataset/README.md

 This repository contains data and code for the paper:</br>

-Comparing the Quality and Speed of Sentence Classification with Modern Language Models </br>
+<strong>Comparing the Quality and Speed of Sentence Classification with Modern Language Models </br></strong>

 Krzysztof Fiok, Waldemar Karwowski, Edgar Gutierrez-Franco, and Mohammad Reza Davahli </br>

 Department of Industrial Engineering and Management Systems</br>